-School health and physical education are recognized as part of a student’s “well-rounded” education and are highlighted as 2 of the 10 school health components within the Whole School, Whole Community, and Whole Child (WSCC) model which every school should have to ensure the health, safety, and wellbeing of their students, staff and environment.
-ASCD and the US Centers for Disease Control and Prevention (CDC) encourages the use of the WSCC model to address health in schools and emphasizes the connection between health and academic achievement for students.
+School health and physical education are recognized as part of a student’s “well-rounded” education and are highlighted as two of the ten school health components within the Whole School, Whole Community, Whole Child (WSCC) model.
+ASCD (formerly the Association for Supervision and Curriculum Development) and the US Centers for Disease Control and Prevention (CDC) encourages the use of the WSCC model to address health in schools and emphasizes the connection between health and academic achievement for students.
 To learn more about the WSCC model, click on the image.

 For more information about Health and Physical Education in Missouri, visit the tabs below.

 - Model Curriculum